EU AI Act The Role of Authorised Representatives

 It’s also worth noting that the AR must be established within the EU.
 This could imply a need for knowledge of EU laws and regulations, as well as the specific requirements of the EU AI Act.

 Providers of high-risk AI systems or general-purpose AI models based in third countries must appoint an AR within the EU before introducing their products to the EU market.
-ARs, located or established within the EU, carry out regulatory obligations mandated by the regulation, verifying that the EU declaration of conformity and technical documentation have been prepared and that the appropriate conformity assessment procedure has been conducted by the provider.
+ARs, located or established within the EU, fulfil regulatory obligations mandated by the regulation, ensuring that the EU declaration of conformity and technical documentation have been prepared and that the appropriate conformity assessment procedure has been conducted by the provider.

 ARs have various responsibilities, including verifying documentation, record-keeping, providing information to authorities, cooperating with competent bodies, and serving as a contact person for compliance issues.
 They play a crucial role in streamlining the regulatory process for non-EU AI providers, contributing to trust and transparency in the AI industry within Europe.

-While specific qualifications are not explicitly stated in the EU AI Act, Authorized Representatives should ideally possess a strong understanding of EU regulations, technical aspects of AI systems, good communication skills, and knowledge of EU laws and regulations.
-Their role is essential in providing trustworthiness in the AI value chain so that high-risk AI systems comply with the EU AI Act, contributing to a safer and more transparent AI ecosystem within Europe.
+While specific qualifications are not explicitly stated in the EU AI Act, Authorised Representatives should ideally possess a strong understanding of EU regulations, technical aspects of AI systems, good communication skills, and knowledge of EU laws and regulations.
+Their role is essential in ensuring trustworthiness in the AI value chain, enabling high-risk AI systems to comply with the EU AI Act and contributing to a safer and more transparent AI ecosystem within Europe.

 If you need assistance with implementing AI within your business, reach out to our team at GDPRLocal.